tbogdala/woolydart/README.md

 Performance data: 358 tokens (1529 characters) total in 371565.63 ms (0.96 T/s) ;
 26962 prompt tokens in 289057.38 ms (93.28 T/s)
 ```

+The same example with the same context size and URL, but using Meta-Llama-3.1-8B-Instruct-Q8_0.gguf, gives the
+following performance on a Windows 11 machine with a 4090 and an AMD R9 7950X:

+`Performance data: 249 tokens (1171 characters) total in 12499.50 ms (19.92 T/s) ; 19967 prompt tokens in 8117.99 ms (2459.60 T/s)`

 For a fun time on MacOS, you can configure `Accessibility > Spoken Content` in the `System Settings` app to have the
 system voice you want, and then re-run the above example but quiet `llama.cpp`'s output and then pipe the generated